-We do not engage in or tolerate retaliation of any kind against anyone for providing information in good faith about suspected unethical or illegal activities, including possible violations of this Code, violations of laws, rules, or regulations by others, or concerns regarding accounting, internal accounting controls, or auditing matters.
+We do not engage in or tolerate retaliation of any kind against anyone for providing information in good faith (or otherwise in accordance with applicable country-specific laws) about suspected unethical or illegal conduct, including fraud; securities law or regulatory violations; possible violations of any Wells Fargo policies (including this Code); other inappropriate workplace behavior; or concerns regarding accounting, internal accounting controls, or auditing matters.
 If you think that you or someone you know has been retaliated against, contact any of the resources listed in this Code.